Bernie Gunther's back - the 13th instalment in this internationally bestselling and acclaimed series

 'One of the greatest anti-heroes ever written' LEE CHILD

-'One of the greatest master story-tellers in English' ALAN FURST
+'Kerr leads us through the facts of history and the vagaries of human nature' TOM HANKS 'One of the greatest master story-tellers in English' ALAN FURST

 1957, Munich.
-Bernie Gunther's latest move in a long string of varied careers sees him working for an insurance company.
+Bernie Gunther's latest move in a string of varied careers sees him working for an insurance company.
 It makes a kind of sense: both cops and insurance companies have a vested interest in figuring out when people are lying to them, and Bernie has a lifetime of experience to call on.

 Philip Kerr has written over thirty books of which the best-known are the internationally renowned and bestselling Bernie Gunther series.
 The sixth book in the series, If the Dead Rise Not, won the CWA Historical Dagger.
 His other works include several standalone thrillers, non-fiction and an acclaimed series for younger readers, The Children of the Lamp.
 Philip died in March 2018, days before the publication of his 13th Bernie Gunther thriller, Greeks Bearing Gifts.
 He was made a Fellow of the Royal Society of Literature shortly before his death.